Ultrametric analogues of Ulam stability of groups: Examples of uniform instability

 \subsection{Finitely generated groups that are not uniformly $\GGL(\oo)$-stable}

 In this subsection, we turn the example from Proposition \ref{prop:countable:unst} into a finitely generated one.
 The idea is to embed the group $\bigoplus_{i \geq 1} \mathbb{Z}/p^i\mathbb{Z}$ into a finitely generated group, in such a way that the asymptotic homomorphism contradicting stability extends to the larger group.
 The construction takes inspiration from the embedding of countable groups into finitely generated groups by means of wreath products \cite{embedding}, but modified in a way that preserves residual finiteness.
-Similar constructions have appeared in \cite{embeddingrf0, embeddingrf2, embeddingrf3}, but the idea can be traced back to the work of B. H. Neumann \cite{embeddingrf1} (curiously, B. H. Neumann's examples are stable in permutation \cite{bhstable}). \\
+Similar constructions have appeared in \cite{embeddingrf0, embeddingrf2, embeddingrf3}, but the idea can be traced back to the work of B. H. Neumann \cite{embeddingrf1} (curiously, B. H. Neumann's examples are pointwise stable in permutations \cite{bhstable} and for the Hilbert--Schmidt norm \cite{diagonalproducts}).

 We fix a local field $\K$ of residual characteristic $p$, and keep the notations from the previous subsection.
-To simplify we will denote $C_k := \mathbb{Z}/k\mathbb{Z}$ for the rest of this subsection.
+To simplify we will denote $C_k \coloneqq \mathbb{Z}/k\mathbb{Z}$ for the rest of this subsection.
 We will be working with the groups $C_{p^i} \wr C_{p^i} = (C_{p^i})^{p^i} \rtimes C_{p^i}$, where the group on the right acts on the direct sum by shifting the coordinates.
 More precisely, if $x = ((x_0, x_1, \ldots, x_{p^i - 2}, x_{p^i - 1}), 0)$ and $z = ((0, \ldots, 0), 1)$, then $z x z^{-1} = ((x_1, x_2, \ldots, x_{p^i - 1}, x_0), 0)$.
-We denote by $\Delta^1 : C_{p^i} \to C_{p^i} \wr C_{p^i}$ the diagonal inclusion, namely $\Delta^1(x) = ((x, \ldots, x), 0)$. \\
+We denote by $\Delta^1 \colon C_{p^i} \to C_{p^i} \wr C_{p^i}$ the diagonal inclusion, namely $\Delta^1(x) = ((x, \ldots, x), 0)$.

-Let $P := \prod\limits_{i \geq 1} C_{p^i} \wr C_{p^i}$, and let $\pr_i : P \to C_{p^i} \wr C_{p^i}$ denote the natural projection.
+Let $P \coloneqq \prod\limits_{i \geq 1} C_{p^i} \wr C_{p^i}$, and let $\pr_i \colon P \to C_{p^i} \wr C_{p^i}$ denote the natural projection.
 For each $i$, we define the following element

 We identify $\gamma_i$ with an element of $P$ naturally, by setting all other coordinates to be the identity.
 We also consider the element

 and define $\zeta \in P$ by $\pr_i(\zeta) = \zeta_i$ for all $i$.